| Home

 "live out" and identify with differing Zodiacal energies

 contained within their birth charts.
-In my experience, knowing and
+In my experience, knowing

-energy potentials contained within their birth charts.
+the energy potentials contained within their birth charts.

 And,

-further, each twin may end up "living out" the other twin's
+further, each twin may end up "living out" the other

-"shadow."
-This may be a part of why a great many twins
+twin's "shadow."
+This may be a part of why a great many

-physically and/or emotionally.
+another, physically and/or emotionally.

-bond shared between many twin siblings that the rest of us "non-twin"
+psychic/emotional bond shared between many twin siblings that

-folks will never be able to experience, and we "non-twin"
+the rest of us "non-twin" folks will never be able to

-folks can never be fully initiated into the deeper mysteries of
+initiated into the deeper mysteries of "twinship."

 Because

-"identical" and "mirror image" twins look so
+"identical" and "mirror image" twins look

-much alike, casual onlookers often naively assume "identical"
+so much alike, casual onlookers often naively assume "identical"

 and "mirror image" twins share the same basic personality